nyctico/ACT-R-Client/README.md

 actr.Run(10, true);
 ```
 At the moment only a few are tested, so erros can be occure (please let me know if you found one and i will fix it).
-If you want to make a different request you have to implement the abstract class *AbstractEvaluationRequest*, adding all necessary parameter to the *BaseParameterList* within the *ToParameterArray* method.
+If you want to make a different request you have to implement the abstract class *AbstractEvaluationRequest*, adding all necessary parameter to the given *parameterList* within the *AddParameterToList* method.
 This *AbstractEvaluationRequest* can then be send to the dispatcher.
 ```csharp
 // example AbstractEvaluationRequest implementation for the "my-command" public class MyCommand : AbstractEvaluationRequest